We explore the benefits of the simple sport of walking.

 Further still, they had denser bones, and fell less.
 Less broken hips, wrists, shoulders...In short, exercising regularly means not only living longer but more importantly improving your QUALITY OF LIFE.

-This kind of walking?
-Nope, but this is what walking means for some...
+Must it be this kind of a hike?
+Nope, but this is what walking means for some.

-For the privileged few there's a walk through the famed Kruger National Park with a guard, rifle in hand, just in case ... walking benefits abound.
+For the privileged few there is a hike through the famed Kruger National Park with a guard, rifle in hand, just in case; walking benefits abound.
 It could be you, if you pay a visit to South Africa.